+413 658 7907

 • By Mike Anderson

-• In Blog, Great Academic Work, Motivation, Running, Social and Emotional Learning, Teacher Talk
+• In Engaging Academics, Motivation, Running, Social and Emotional Learning, Teacher Talk

 Walk through most schools, and you’ll see messages like the ones above, posted in classrooms and in hallways.
 We often encourage kids, as they’re about to work to “try your best” or “put in max effort.”
 One year in